 Rising concurrently alongside these firms is the number of available bootcamps in the city.
 For those looking to break into the industry, taking a focused bootcamp program in topics like coding or data analytics can equip you with the skills and tools you need to jumpstart a new career in just a few months or less.
 NYC bootcamps will expose students to networking opportunities, instruction from industry experts and professional services.
 Read on to learn more about which bootcamp might be right for you, as well as just a sampling of the exciting job opportunities that might await you!

 Do you live in New York City but are trying to decide if you should enroll for online or on-campus offerings?
 There are pros and cons to each format and the differences can vary from school to school.
-(It is important to note that with the Covid-19 pandemic, many schools have expanded their virtual offerings, and are beginning to once again offer on-campus courses into the second half of 2021).

 If you live in New York City and are able to attend class Monday through Friday for approximately 8 hours a day, an on-campus bootcamp would work for you.
 These courses are the most intensive and provide in-person support that online offerings cannot.
 There is something to be said for making face-to-face connections with fellow students in the course and instructors.
 This often allows for more networking possibilities with other New York City tech enthusiasts and experts.
 School resources are available within walking distance, as needed, and students can receive in-person help and feedback as they work through projects and career planning.
 Many students find that they learn better in person since instructor feedback is immediate during lectures and they can work collaboratively in real-time, without delay.
 The drawback?
 In-person on-campus offerings generally lack scheduling flexibility.